Pensions and benefits for a child who has lost a parent

 To apply for the orphan’s pension, you only need to fill in one form.
 You do not need to know if the orphan’s pension should be paid from your parent’s earnings-related pension, self-employed person’s pension or national pension.

 Submit a separate application for each child.
-If one of the guardians is still alive, his or her income will not affect the amount of orphan’s pension paid.
+If one of the guardians is still alive, their income will not affect the amount of orphan’s pension paid.

-An orphan's pension that is paid by an employment pension company is based on the income the parent earned during his or her life as an employee or a self-employed worker and the pension contributions paid on this income.
+An orphan's pension that is paid by an employment pension company is based on the income the parent earned during their life as an employee or a self-employed worker and the pension contributions paid on this income.
 If the orphan's pension paid on this basis is quite small, Kela will pay a supplementary amount.

 The basic amount of the orphan's pension paid by Kela is the same for everybody.
 Kela usually pays the orphan's pension to the parent or other guardian of a child aged under 18.

-The pension will be paid until the child turns 18.
-If he or she is a full-time student, the pension will be paid until the young person turns 21.
-The pension of a student aged over 18 is usually paid to his or her own bank account.
+The orphan’s pension will be paid until the child reaches the age of 20.
+If the child is a full-time student, the pension will be paid until the age of 21.
+If the pension recipient is aged 18 or over, the pension is paid to their bank account.

 An orphan’s pension may also be paid from an accident insurance, traffic insurance, military accident insurance, military disability insurance and medical malpractice insurance policy.
 If the guardian has lived or worked abroad, the child may also receive an orphan's pension from each country the guardian lived in.
 The dead parent’s employer will help you with finding out and applying for these insurance payments.
 Ask the employer about the insurance company in which the employer has taken out these insurance policies.